JachymT/a-level-cs-blog/Computer Systems/1.4/1.4.2/Notes.md

 Adjacency lists are more space efficient for large graphs, since you don't have a bunch of empty spaces in the array.
 They are just dictionaries / the way that graphs are stored normally, except with edge values.

 ![image](https://user-images.githubusercontent.com/72783315/224496012-ae41d088-b0d1-4d90-84f3-1791b9847a34.png)

+### Graph traversals
+Traversals systematically explore each node in a graph.
+Each node can be in 1 of three states: unvisted, discovered and visited. unvisted nodes can be added to a list of nodes to explore next.
+Discovered nodes have been added to a list / seen because one of its neighbours was previously visited and visted nodes have been fully explored and can be marked off.

+#### Bredth first
+Uses a **queue** to decide which node to visit next.
+Visits all adjacent nodes before moving on.

+#### Depth first
+Uses a **stack** to decide which node to visit next.
+Visits all nodes down a path before backtracking.

 ## Trees
 Trees are just graphs with extra rules